johnelm/node-jxa/README.md

 ### Project structure and availability of node modules

-All modules you `require` in your scripts must be available, so Browserify can bundle them into your script.
+All modules you `require` in your scripts must be installed (i.e. in the `node_modules` dir) to be available, so Browserify can bundle them into your script.

 I suggest managing your node-jxa scripts like any node.js project, with a package.json specifying the needed module dependencies.
 Simply use `yarn` or `npm` to add and remove the libraries you need.